urbit/urbit/README.md

     https://github.com/yebyen/urbit-deb

-Urbit is only supported on Jessie onward (but outbound HTTPS requests only work on Stretch; I wish we knew why; help us!)
+Urbit is only supported on Jessie onward, but outbound SSL only works on Stretch onward, probably because of the OpenSSL version.

 ## Hand-build from source